Sana-A-E/foundryvtt_SmartChatAI_Gemini/README.md

 ## Quick Start

 1. **Get your API key** from [Google AIStudio](https://aistudio.google.com/app/apikey)
+2. **Install the module:**
-2. **Install the module** by downloading manually into your user modules folder and call the parent folder of this module "SmartChatAIGemini".
-(I haven't set up releases yet so you can't download it via Foundry.)
+You can do a git pull into your modules folder (`git clone https://github.com/Sana-A-E/foundryvtt_SmartChatAI_Gemini.git SmartChatAIGemini`) or download the repo manually into your user modules folder, however, be sure to call the parent folder of this module "SmartChatAIGemini".
+I haven't set up releases yet so you can't download it via Foundry module manager.
-3. **Configure settings** with your API key and preferred AI model.
+4. **Configure settings** with your API key and preferred AI model.
 You can also change system prompt and some other stuff.
-4. **Start asking!** Use `/?` or `/w gemini` in chat
+5. **Start asking!** Use `/?` for a public question that all players will see.
+Use `/w gemini` or `/ai` to chat with gemini privately.
+Use `/ai-m` if you want to chat privately and send a configured Journal entry as context to Gemini (you can configure which Journal Entry to send by giving its UUID in settings.
+The text from all of its pages will be sent to Gemini as context.)

 ## Usage Examples